Why invest in Agilyx?

 Agilyx at a glance

-On advanced recycling technology
+Our advanced recycling technology

 Given the complexity of plastics, and the difficulty in sourcing post-use plastics,

-feedstock availability is a huge industry bottleneck.
+feedstock availability is an enormous industry BOTTLENECK

-With seven primary types of plastic and countless combinations of additives and contaminants, the plastic waste stream is incredibly complex and poses a significant challenge for recyclers.
-Each recycling technology needs a specific feedstock profile to operate efficiently.
+With seven primary types of plastic and countless combinations of additives and contaminants,

-Plastyx will address the feedstock supply shortage
+Addressesing the feedstock supply shortage

 New regulations and increased consumer environmental awareness are pressuring brands to increase their recycled content targets.